Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Cavity control

-\paragraph{Initial alignment and INI control.} The interferometer lock sequence begins with the INI phase, whose purpose is to establish optical alignment and reference signals.
-In this stage, the positions and orientations of the IMC, PRM, BS, and input steering mirrors are adjusted to stabilize the spatial mode and phase reference of the beam injected into the Sagnac system.
+The interferometer lock-acquisition sequence begins with the initial-alignment phase.
+Its purpose is to establish a stable optical reference before attempting to lock the coupled cavities of the dual-recycled Sagnac interferometer.
+During this stage, the positions and orientations of each mirror for each cavity, and input steering mirrors are adjusted to optimize beam pointing and mode matching, thereby stabilizing the spatial mode and phase reference of the injected beam.

-The IMC is a four-mirror bow-tie cavity that serves both as a spatial mode filter and as a frequency reference~\cite{Kwee2012,akutsu2021kagra}.
-Each mirror is suspended by a single-pendulum suspension system, allowing isolation from ground vibrations and precise angular control.
-The cavity length is maintained by Pound-Drever-Hall (PDH) control ~\cite{Drever1983,Black2001} using modulation at $f_{\mathrm{IMC}} = 44.235~\mathrm{MHz}$.
-The reflected light is demodulated at the same frequency to produce an error signal, which drives coil-magnet actuators attached to the end mirror to control the length.
-This configuration follows the KAGRA-style IMC design~\cite{akutsu2021kagra}, which employs magnetic actuation of the suspended mirrors rather than piezoelectric (PZT) actuation, enabling large-stroke, low-frequency control with excellent stability.
-The transmitted beam serves as a monitor for the spatial mode and intensity stability, and its low-frequency component is also used for offset compensation in the laser-frequency control loop~\cite{Kwee2012}.
+The input mode cleaner serves as both a spatial mode filter and a laser-frequency reference~\cite{Kwee2012,akutsu2021kagra}.
+It is implemented as a four-mirror bow-tie cavity and is maintained on resonance using the Pound--Drever--Hall technique~\cite{Drever1983,Black2001}.
+An RF sideband at $ f_{\mathrm{IMC}} = 44.2~\mathrm{MHz} $ is used for phase modulation, and the reflected light is demodulated at the same frequency to generate the cavity-length error signal.

+The input mode cleaner is the first cavity to be locked and establishes the frequency and spatial-mode reference for all subsequent control stages.
+Once the input mode cleaner is stabilized, the transmitted beam provides a well-defined optical field for the downstream recycling cavities and the Sagnac interferometer.
+The input mode cleaner mirrors as indicated with yellow label in Fig.~\ref{fig:layout} , $IMC1$ -- $IMC4$, are suspended and actuated using coil--magnet actuators ~ \cite{akutsu2021kagra}.
+This approach provides large control authority at low frequencies while maintaining good mechanical isolation from ground motion.
+The transmitted beam is continuously monitored to verify spatial-mode quality and intensity stability, and its low-frequency component is also used for offset compensation in the laser-frequency stabilization loop~\cite{Kwee2012}.